 Maraschino liqueur is a great digestif to take a sip of after a meal.
 You can enjoy this cherry drink neat, straight, on the rocks, or mixed in a cocktail.
-It pairs well with a variety of flavors that range from fruits to spices and several types of liquor.
-Particularly, it’s common to mix this liqueur with brandy, gin, rum, and whiskey.
+It pairs well with fruits, spices, and several types of liquor.
+Particularly, it’s common to mix this drink with brandy, gin, rum, and whiskey.
 Find out different cherry cocktail recipes to try in the following section.

 6 Maraschino Cocktail Recipes to Try

-Nothing compares to the distinct flavor of maraschino liqueur.
+Nothing compares to the distinct flavor of this cherry drink.
 Although there are different alternatives, nothing comes close to replicating its exact flavor profile.
 Here are six cocktails with maraschino liqueur that you can try making in your home bar:

 Inspired by the color of the sky, the aviation cocktail boasts a classic combination of gin, maraschino cherry liqueur, crème de violette, and lemon juice.
 This drink stands out thanks to its purple and subtle blue hue.
 The aviation tastes sweet, sour, and slightly floral from the crème de violette.
 Maraschino also adds a hint of nuttiness to the drink.